theo-brown/csgo-get5-docker/README.md

 Any player can connect to the server and type `!get5` in chat to set up a match.

-If the host machine had public IP `251.131.41.166` then running the following command in the CS:GO in-game console would connect to the server:
+If the host machine had public IP `251.131.41.166` and port 1234 was visible to the outside world then running the following command in the CS:GO in-game console would connect to the server:
 ```
 connect 251.131.41.166:1234; password mypass
 ```